Car Camping in my MINI Cooper

 When preparing for your first car camping trip, make sure to include all the right items for a comfortable and enjoyable experience.
 Below I have a list of items I have that make up my sleeping arrangements in my MINI!

 2. HEST Foamy Mattresses: I use 2 non-wide foamy mattresses (these are memory foam and not air mattresses).
-They roll up for storage, but make sure you have room for storing them.
-They also fit inside my yakima cargo box, so that's a bonus for traveling.
+They roll up for storage, but make sure you have room to store them.
+They also fit inside my yakima skybox 16, so that's a bonus for traveling.
 These mattresses are insanely comfortable - ask anyone who has used one before.
 I have tried all kinds of air-based mattresses or sleeping pads and have never found a solution that doesn't hurt my back or allow me to enjoy sleeping on my side like these do.
 They are absolutely worth the investment; you can get away with just one to start with, but 2 is great for when you have friends or partners joining for your adventures.
 I also have the sheet covers they provide to make them easy to clean.
-HEST now offers the short foamy mattresses, i think you should get these since the longer ones have to be folded in my MINI.
+HEST now offers the short foamy mattresses, I think you should get these since the longer ones have to be folded in my MINI.

-3. HEST Camping Pillows: These aren't necessary, but they compress really nicely and are also super comfortable, so if you're looking for camping pillows for tent or car camping, then it's worth picking these up as well.
+3. HEST Camping Pillows: These aren't necessary, but they compress really nicely and are also soooo comfortable, so if you're looking for camping pillows for tent or car camping, then it's worth picking these up as well.
+They're so comfortable that I actually use one as a spare pillow on my bed for when guests or my boyfriend are over.

 4. Sleeping bag + Blanket: I use the rumpl down blanket along with my pendelton (they both function as tent camping blankets too).
-I also have a down sleeping bag for when temperatures are colder (i keep my windows open slightly, I crack the sunroof and close the cover since it still allows for air!)
-That sleeping bag is pricey, but it feels like a cloud and it's very warm/safe if you're tent camping in colder temperatures.
+I also have a down sleeping bag for when temperatures are colder (i keep my windows open slightly, I crack the sunroof and close the cover since it still allows for air!) and my dog has her own sleeping bag from Wilderdog that is great.
+That sleeping bag is pricey, but it feels like a cloud, and it's very warm/safe if you're tent camping in colder temperatures.
 If you are less interested in a versatile and high-quality sleeping bag, you can try this one from amazon that I used before I got into more tent camping in the backcountry!

 7. Rechargeable Lantern: I use this for camping as well, but it's nice and small so you can hang it from the sides to provide some light at night without having to turn your car on.